WallarooLabs/wally/orchestration/pulumi/azure-k8s/README.md

 * `pulumi refresh` to refresh the local cache with remote state

-Documentation for additional stack commands can be found at: https://www.pulumi.com/docs/reference/cli/pulumi_stack/
+See the [Pulumi stack documentation](https://www.pulumi.com/docs/reference/cli/pulumi_stack/) for additional stack commands.